breezy-team/loggerhead/docs/index.rst

 subscribe to post, but your first post will be held briefly for manual moderation.

-Bugs are tracked on Launchpad; start at:
+Bugs, support questions and merge proposals are tracked on Launchpad, e.g:

     https://bugs.launchpad.net/loggerhead